YichunRen/AutoPhrase/README.md

 ```
 ### Target 4: Run Report
 - Note:
+  - This report is futher exploration on AutoPhrase results.
+Paper report link is stored in references.
   - Report requires manual labeling high-quality phrases.
 The result CSV file for DBLP.txt is stored in references directory and the result CSV file for test_raw.txt is stored in test directory.
 - The writings in the output html file explain and investigate AutoPhrase results of DBLP.txt dataset.
 Only look the graphs/tables if you use another dataset.
 ```